Embracing New Techniques in Deep Learning for Estimating Image Memorability: Methods

 First, we will reproduce MemNet on a modern framework, and explore its statistical properties in a controlled environment.
-Then, we will outline deep learning methods that utilize these new techniques for the same problem, and show that their use has resulted in large performance increases.
+Then, we will outline deep learning methods that utilize new techniques for the same problem, and show that their use results in large performance increases.
 The techniques we will discuss are based around residual neural networks (ResNets), a specialization of convolutional neural networks.
-Finally, we will explore these new models, and show that the addition of a residual neural network gives the model access to higher level conceptual features.
+Next, we will explore these new models, and show that the addition of a residual neural network gives the model access to higher level conceptual features.
+Finally, we will show that our model makes successful predictions of memory across a diverse range of image sets, making it a useful tool for the research community.